 Those comments, and every one of us who’s struggled to have a child has fielded these gems from people we love, are so hard to leave behind, but we are better and stronger and lighter when we do.
 Your path to having a baby, or not, is yours and yours alone.
 It’s not black or white, fertile or infertile.
 Possible or impossible.
 We all operate somewhere on that spectrum of hope and intention and biology and science.
 If you’re like me, and most women, your own journey will be highlighted by a panoply of twists and improvisations and, if you’re lucky, balls out comedy that will lift and drop and then lift you again to the next thing.
 And the next.
 When I imagine my NICU mate having a loud discussion with our mutual nurse, about her need for nipple extenders — in front of both our husbands and two other families — we locked eyes and nearly collapsed in a heap of belly laughs while simultaneously moaning in pain because of our stitches.
 Those are the moments you should remember, that I remember.
 Nipple extenders, the fantastic men’s style underwear and giant maxi pads, the view of Central Park from my hospital window, my deep purple scar that I hope never fades.
 None of it was perfect or planned, but perfect is overrated.

 This month, Raffi turns seven months old.
 And this past week, I celebrated my first Mother’s Day.
 I have no idea how to feel about that.
-Joyous and like somebody should have a parade in my honour, or quiet and clingy with my baby and my husband, because they were my life raft through it all.
+Joyous and like somebody should have a parade in my honor, or quiet and clingy with my baby and my husband, because they were my life raft through it all.
 I’m only here to have something to say because they came along on the journey, and showed me I could actually be a mother, too.
 That I might even like it… and I do.
 It requires a kind of brain power and physical tenacity that feels like you are in training for the Tour de France but with all the wrong gear.
 Your brain is constantly engaged, as are your thighs and lower back, which makes it seem like your lower body would look really firm and awesome but it really doesn’t.
 You just feel sore.

 Sore… but also in love.
-Because the feeling I have in my heart when Raffi squeals in the morning with delight, when her father reads to her, when she grabbed my face and lips for the first time… when it seemed clear she knew I was her mother, I realised, I’m here.
+Because the feeling I have in my heart when Raffi squeals in the morning with delight, when her father reads to her, when she grabbed my face and lips for the first time… when it seemed clear she knew I was her mother, I realized, I’m here.
 I’m actually here.
 We both are.
 Finding our life together.
 Whatever is to come.
 I never could have planned it.

 And I wouldn’t change a thing.